 6. Use The Kerbs

+Go-karting in the wet isn’t something you should dread, and the tips above will help ensure you’re ready to race when the rain starts falling.
 Above all, the best tool in your kit to combat wet weather on the track is practice.
-Diving too deep to begin with will only end in tears, and it’s always best to be on the more cautious side while you build confidence in rainy weather.
+Diving in too deep to begin with will only end in disaster, and it’s always best to be on the cautious side while you build confidence in rainy weather.